SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Introduction

 \section{Introduction}

 Soft X-ray tomography (SXT) is a powerful imaging modality capable of resolving the ultrastructure of intact, cryo-preserved cells in three dimensions with very high spatial resolution of 30-50 nm.
-SXT provides intrinsic contrast between water and carbon-rich biological material without the need for exogenous staining \citep{mcdermott2009soft,guo2019soft,carzaniga2014cryo,schneider2012cryo,loconte2023soft}.
-This enables quantitative imaging of cellular morphology through the linear absorption coefficient (LAC), which reflects local molecular density and composition \citep{weinhardt2025soft}.
+SXT provides intrinsic contrast between water and carbon-rich biological material without the need for exogenous staining \cite{mcdermott2009soft,guo2019soft,carzaniga2014cryo,schneider2012cryo,loconte2023soft}.
+This enables quantitative imaging of cellular morphology through the linear attenuation coefficient (LAC), which reflects local molecular density and composition \cite{weinhardt2025soft}.

 To recover the spatial distribution of LACs, a tomographic reconstruction is performed on tilt series of projection images acquired at successive angular increments.
 While full-rotation datasets can be acquired using capillary-mounted samples, many specimens of biological interest are prepared on flat grids.
-This geometry restricts the achievable tilt range and gives rise to the well-known "missing wedge" artifact \citep{davison1983ill}.
-Limited-angle acquisition introduces severe reconstruction artifacts, including elongation, directional blurring, and bias in intensity distribution, all of which compromise the accuracy of quantitative and morphological analyses \citep{frikel2013characterization}.
+This geometry restricts the achievable tilt range and gives rise to the well-known "missing wedge" artifact \cite{davison1983ill}.
+Limited-angle acquisition introduces severe reconstruction artifacts, including elongation, and directional blurring all of which compromise the accuracy of quantitative and morphological analyses \cite{frikel2013characterization}.

-In addition to geometric limitations, a range of experimental noise sources further degrade reconstruction quality.
-These include various sources of noise, ice cracks and voids, diffraction from impurities, non-uniform absorption due to variable ice thickness, flat-field correction artifacts, and errors stemming from missing or misaligned projections \citep{huda2015radiographic}.
-Although the Filtered Back Projection (FBP) reconstruction method is commonly used due to its speed and fidelity in high-SNR regions, it is notably sensitive to such imperfections.
-Iterative reconstruction methods, such as algebraic reconstruction techniques (ART) and their regularized extensions, offer improved robustness but often introduce over-smoothing and require careful hyperparameter tuning \citep{tian2011low}.
+In addition to geometric limitations, a range of experimental noise and artifact sources further degrade reconstruction quality.
+These include various sources of noise, ice cracks and voids, diffraction from impurities, non-uniform absorption due to variable ice attenuation, flat-field correction artifacts, and errors stemming from missing or misaligned projections \cite{huda2015radiographic}.
+Although the Filtered Back Projection (FBP) reconstruction method is commonly used due to its speed and fidelity in high signal-to-noise ratio regions, it is notably sensitive to such imperfections.
+Iterative reconstruction methods, such as algebraic reconstruction techniques (ART) and regularized optimization algorithms, offer improved robustness but can introduce over-smoothing and require careful hyperparameter tuning \cite{tian2011low}.